-This practical module will provide training in a range of analytical laboratory skills of wide application to many fields of modern biology.
-The techniques developed in this module include spectrophotometric assays, and chromotographic and electrophoretic separations.
-Students will learn how to design experiments using these technologies and how they can be used to solve problems in biomedical and biotechnological fields.
-Experimental design involves the formulation of scientific hypotheses, the design of experiment(s) to test these hypotheses including the conduct of the experiment.
-Analysis involves identifying the appropriate statistical tools and applying them in the interpretation of the data.
-This module primarily uses biochemical, genetic and microbiological data, but the underlying principles can be applied to experimental work in any field of biology.
+This practical module will provide training in experimental design and hypothesis formulation.
+Students will learn how to design simple experiments and how these can be used to solve problems in biological and biomedical research.
+Analysis involves identifying the appropriate statistical tools and applying them to the interpretation of the data.
+This module uses biochemical, biological, enzyme assays and a number of other data, however the underlying principles can be applied to experimental work in any field of biology.

-E. Present, evaluate and interpret qualitative and quantitative data, and interpret validity.
+E. Summarize, present, interpret qualitative and quantitative data, and interpret validity.

 This module is delivered through a combination of lectures and laboratory practicals.
 In addition, each laboratory session will be preceded by a tutorial session to provide background in theory and procedures.
 In the laboratory session students will work individually or within small groups and receive help in the planning, execution and interpretation of the experiments from demonstrators.
 Course manuals will provide theoretical background, detailed protocols and procedures, and examples of worked data.